mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-elements.md

 ## Extracting Instance Geometry

-The {% include ltr/comp.html uuid='b3bcbf5b' %} component can be used to extract the geometry of an instance.
+{% include ltr/comp.html uuid='b3bcbf5b' %} used to extract the geometry of an instance.
 In the example below, the complete geometry of a *Stacked Wall* instance has been extracted.
 The {% include ltr/comp.html uuid='b078e48a' %} picker can be used to select the level of detail for geometry extraction:

 ![]({{ "/static/images/guides/revit-elements-getgeom.png" | prepend: site.baseurl }})